Decoupling the front end from back end from a monolithic system

 We decoupled the front end from the back:

-- The front end should be build from the scratch with HTML, CSS + JavaScript.
+- The front end will be build with HTML, CSS + JavaScript.

-- The back end will be develop in Generic Handler (ASHX) in ASP.Net/C# or whatever programming language in your mind.
-This ASHX provides an interface (API) for the client to submit their query, processes by the web server and then response back to the client.
+- The back end will be developed in Generic Handler (ASHX) in ASP.Net/C# or whatever programming language in your mind.
+This ASHX provides an interface (API) for the client to submit their request, process by the web server and then response back to the client.

 The benefits with this approach